walter-learning/walter-test-ops/README.md

 #### Q2.1 : Schedule the next call

-The first step of our post_call is to detect if the agent did request to schedule another call later but with a twist: it is forbidden to plan a call for the same day so we have to ensure the callbackDate is set at least for tomorrow.
+The first step of our post_call is to detect if the agent requested to schedule another call later.
+This is done by setting the attribute `retryDate` of the contact to the given date when the callback should be triggered.

 A member from our team did implement this step before going on holydays but it doesn't seems to work at all...